 Roasted Cherry Tomato Soup Recipe

 Roasted tomatoes have long since been a thing for me.
-And this time of year, when fields are bearing the last of what summer 2022 had to offer, there is this couple-week time pocket that makes merging both summer things and autumn things possible in your kitchen.
+And this time of year, when fields are bearing the last of what summer 2022 has to offer, this couple-week time pocket makes merging both summer and autumn things possible in your kitchen.

 A well-balanced and creamy tomato soup is achievable without grabbing for anything canned from your pantry.
-If you’ve been following me long enough and have implemented suggestions I’ve shared about stretching your grocery store dollar, you’ve likely got some bags of homemade rich chicken stock in your freezer.
+If you’ve been following me long enough and have implemented suggestions, I’ve shared about stretching your grocery store dollar, you likely already know how to make rich chicken stock and have some in your freezer.

-Use whatever you’ve got left; grape tomatoes, Campari’s, Roma’s…and combine them with a pint or more of sweet flavor cherry tomatoes.
+Use whatever you’ve got left: grape tomatoes, Campari’s, Roma’s…and combine them with a pint or sweeter flavored cherry tomatoes.
 It is the grand finale of tomato season, and YOU are closing it out with a bang.

 • fresh cherry tomatoes (and, if desired, any additional garden variety tomatoes you may have)